ChimeHQ/Neon/README.md

         // `languageConfigurationChanged(for:)`
         return nil
     },
-    contentProvider: { [textView] length in
+    contentSnapshotProvider: { [textView] length in
-        // given a maximum needed length, produce a `Content` structure
+        // given a maximum needed length, produce a `ContentSnapshot` structure
-        // that will be used to access the text data
+        // that will be used to access immutable text data

         // this can work for any system that efficiently produce a `String` return .init(string: textView.string)
     },
     lengthProvider: { [textView] in
         textView.string.utf16.count
     },
     invalidationHandler: { set in
         // take action on invalidated regions of the text